 Breeder & Show Cats

-Having a breeder cat means your cat is close as it can get to a perfect purebred Ragdoll.
-Female Ragdolls considered breeders will typically cost more than male breeders.
-When a Ragdoll is a kitten they are checked for genetic defects that may pass on to their offspring.
+When a Ragdoll is a kitten, they are checked for genetic defects that may pass on to their offspring.
 If there are any defects found, the cat will not be deemed as a breeder.

-Show quality Ragdolls are perfect cats and are free from any physical blemishes or disfiguration.
 Show quality cats are always kept to be in their prime condition.
 This means watching their diet, keeping their fur nice and silky, and making sure that the cat's health is in great shape.

 Pet-quality Cats

-On the other hand, there are also pet quality Ragdolls.
-Pet quality Ragdolls are also considered to be purebred, but they lack the requirements to be classified as a show or breeder.
-A pet quality ragdoll will cost you around $1,000 to $1,500, depending on the breeder you'll get your cat from.
+On the flip side, there are also pet quality Ragdolls.
+You might be surprised to learn that pet-quality Ragdolls are considered to be purebred too, but they lack the requirements to be classified as a show or breeder.

-There are also situations where a type of Ragdoll like Mitted, Bicolor, Lynx, Tortie could cost more.
+There are also situations where a type of Ragdoll like Mitted, Bicolor, Lynx, or Tortie could cost more.

 Do Ragdolls Shed A Lot?